jarkonik/bevy_scriptum/book/src/workflow/live_reload.md

 ## Bevy included support

-To enable life reload it should be enough to enable `file-watcher` feature within bevy dependency in `Cargo.toml`
+To enable live reload it should be enough to enable `file-watcher` feature within bevy dependency in `Cargo.toml`

 ```